Reactions to Maria Sharapova's positive dope test

 "I'm extremely angry and disappointed.
 I had to lose my career and never opted to cheat no matter what.
 I had to throw in the towel and suffer.

 "I didn't have the high priced team of drs that found a way for me to cheat and get around the system and wait for science to catch up.
-The responses are exactly what I am talking about.
-Everything based on illusion and lie driven by the media for over 20 years.
+The responses are exactly what i am talking about.
+Everything based on illusion and lie driven by the media for over 20 yrs.
 Beyond unfair."

 AMERICAN GREAT MARTINA NAVRATILOVA ON TWITTER